How to perform conditional judgments (if/elif/else) in Anqi CMS template?

 {% endif %}

-Elements that constitute conditional expression
+elements that make up the conditional expression

-FirstlyComparison operators.
-We can use common comparison operators to determine the relationship of values:
+FirstlyComparison operatorWe can use common comparison operators to determine the relationship of values:

-==(For example}]}archive.Id == 10) - Is not equal to:
+==(For example)archive.Id == 10) - Not equal:

-!=(For example}]}item.Id != 1) - Is greater than:
+!=(For example)item.Id != 1) - Greater than:

->(For example}]}simple.number > 42) - Is less than:
+>(For example)simple.number > 42) - Less than:

-<(For example}]}simple.number < 42) - greater than or equal to:
+<(For example)simple.number < 42) - Greater than or equal to:

->=(For example}]}simple.number >= 42) - less than or equal to:
+>=(For example)simple.number >= 42) - Less than or equal to:

-<=(For example}]}simple.number <= 42)
+<=(For example)simple.number <= 42)

-ThenLogical operatorsThey allow us to combine multiple conditions to form more complex judgments:
+Next isLogical operatorThey allow us to combine multiple conditions to form more complex judgments:

-&&orand(For example}]}true && (true && (1 == 1 || false))) - logical or:
+&&orand(For example)true && (true && (1 == 1 || false))) - Logical OR:

-||oror(For example}]}true || false) - Logical NOT:
+||oror(For example)true || false) - Logical NOT:

-!ornot(For example}]}!true,not complex.post)
+!ornot(For example)!true,not complex.post)

 - For example

-auto CMS template also performs translation on some valuesimplicit true or false judgmentsFor example, non-empty strings, non-zero numbers, non-empty lists or objects are usually consideredtrue; while empty strings, zero,nilThis is an empty value or an empty list is consideredfalse.
-This means we can directly use{% if 变量名 %}to judge whether a variable has a value or is true.
+The Anqi CMS template also handles certain values:Implicit true and false judgmentFor example, non-empty strings, non-zero numbers, non-empty lists or objects are usually consideredtrue; while empty strings, zero,nil(empty values) or empty lists are consideredfalseThis means we can directly go through{% if 变量名 %}to determine whether a variable has a value or is true.

-actual application of conditional judgment in templates
+The actual application of conditional judgment in templates

-Condition judgment is widely used in daily website operations, and the following are some common examples:
+Conditional judgments are widely used in daily website operations, and the following are some common examples:

 {% if item.Status != 1 %}